ZhaoChenBiuBiuBiu/DictionaryLearning_for_ShearTransferStrength_of_ConcreteJoints/README.md

-# DictionaryLearning_for_ShearTransferStrength_of_ConcreteJoints

-This repo is a placeholder for codes and data of a submitted manuscript.
-Codes and data will be available upon paper acceptance.
+# Exploring explicit formula for shear transfer strength of concrete joints using dictionary learning